-Sierra Nevada College’s graduate degree programs meld individualized professional teaching and mentoring with schedules tailored to the demands of adult lives.
+Sierra Nevada College’s masters and graduate degree programs meld individualized professional teaching and mentoring with schedules tailored to the demands of adult lives.

 Master of Arts in Teaching (M.A.T.)

-The program is approved by Nevada Department of Education, and leads to teaching credential options in Elementary (K-8), Secondary (7-12), Dual (K-12) Special Education, and Autism.
-After licensure requirements are satisfied, the MA requirements can be met with either a professional project or traditional thesis.
+The program is approved by Nevada Department of Education, and leads to teaching credential options in Elementary (K-8), Secondary (7-12), Dual (K-12), and Special Education.
+After licensure requirements are satisfied, the MAT requirements can be met with a professional project.

 Master of Arts in Administration (M.A.A.)